open-telemetry/opentelemetry.io/content/en/blog/2023/lambda-release.md

   community had limited control over releases which meant a delay getting new features and fixes delivered.
-- The layers available on AWS combined the Collector and auto-instrumentation capabilities into 1 package which spilled over into performance degradations and limited user choice.
+- The layers available on AWS combined the Collector and auto-instrumentation capabilities into a single package, which contributed to performance degradations and limited user choice.
 - There wasn't official OTel guidance on how to monitor Lambdas and no single source of truth for OTel users to reference.